mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-Thus we obtain a parameter vector $\theta^e$ of the mVAR model and a directed graph $D^e_j$ for each lag, defined by $\theta^e$, for each estimation point $e \in \mathcal{E}$.
-From Algorithm \ref{alg_2} follows that Algorithm \ref{alg_4} has a computational complexity of $\mathcal{O}(|\mathcal{E}| p \log (p |L|) )$. \cite{haslbeck2017VAR} report the performance of Algorithm \ref{alg_4} in recovering time-varying VAR models with Gaussian noise process for a large variety of situations.
+Here we obtain a parameter vector $\theta^{t^e}$ of the mVAR model and a directed graph $D^{t^e_j}$ for each lag, defined by $\theta^{t^e}$, for each estimation point $t^e \in \mathcal{E}$.
+From Algorithm \ref{alg_2} follows that Algorithm \ref{alg_4} has a computational complexity of $\mathcal{O}(|\mathcal{E}| p \log (p |L|) )$. \cite{haslbeck2017VAR} report the performance of Algorithm \ref{alg_4} in recovering time-varying VAR models with Gaussian noise process for a variety of situations.

-The bandwidth parameter $\sigma$ can be selected using a time-stratified cross-validation scheme (see Section \ref{sec_tvmgm_est}).
-Note that the EBIC is not suitable to select $\sigma$.
-The reason is that intercept/threshold parameters are neither included in the $\ell_1$-penalty, nor in the EBIC.
-This resuls in the EBIC selecting always the model with the smallest specified bandwidth, which includes no interaction parameters, but achieves an extremely good fit through highly local (time-varying) intercepts.
-This problem is avoided when using a cross-validation scheme, where fitting local means leads to high out of fold prediction error.
-In Section \ref{sec_tvmgm_est} we show how to select the bandwidth $\sigma$ for a time-varying MGM.
+Fitting a time-varying model with the above method requires to specify an appropriate bandwidth parameter $\sigma$.
+In Section \ref{sec_tvmgm}, we describe a time-stratified cross-validation scheme to select $\sigma$ in a data-driven way.
+The EBIC is not suitable to select $\sigma$.
+The reason is that threshold (intercept) parameters are neither included in the $\ell_1$-penalty, nor in the EBIC.
+This results in the EBIC selecting always the model with the smallest specified bandwidth, which includes no interaction parameters, but achieves an extremely good fit through highly local (time-varying) thresholds (intercepts).
+This problem is avoided when using a cross-validation scheme, where fitting local means leads to high out-of-fold prediction error.

-Note that the performance of Algorithm\ref{alg_3} and \ref{alg_4} depends on number of variables, the type of variables, the size of parameters relative to their variance, the sparsity of the parameter vectors, the structure of the dependency graph and the how non-linear the parameters vary as a function of time. \pkg{mgm} offers flexible functions to sample from time-varying MGMs and time-varying mVAR models such that the performance of \ref{alg_3} and \ref{alg_4} in a given situation can be evaluated via numerical experiments.
+Note that the performance of Algorithm \ref{alg_3} and \ref{alg_4} depends on the number of variables, the type of variables, the size of parameters relative to their variance, the sparsity of the parameter vectors, the structure of the dependency graph and the how non-linear the parameters vary as a function of time.
+The best way to obtain the performance of Algorithm \ref{alg_3} and \ref{alg_4} is to set up a suitable simulation study.
+To this end \pkg{mgm} offers flexible functions to sample from time-varying MGMs and time-varying mVAR models.